 My research interests are mainly in the area of anthropology of religion, in particular identity, migration/Diaspora, gender, and trance and spirit possession.
-I have extensive experience in empirical research in Latin America (e.g. Ecuador, Peru and Mexico), the Caribbean (in particular Puerto Rico) as well as in the USA among Afro-Caribbean and Christian religious groups, all based on qualitative research methods.
+I have extensive experience in empirical research in Latin America (e.g. Brazil, Ecuador, Peru and Mexico), the Caribbean (in particular Puerto Rico) as well as in the USA among Afro-Caribbean and Christian religious groups, all based on qualitative research methods.

 My research focus on Afro-American and Latin American religions shows that I am interested in hybridization and migration, crucial topics in the 21st century.
 My most recent research focused on spirit possession and trance.
 In my book (Bloomsbury 2016) I present information from my fieldwork conducted in Brazil.

 My new research project is about the relationship between spirituality and health.
 I will examine ways how spirituality improves the quality of life and the place of spirituality in therapeutic context in Brazil and the UK.